Smart mobility, in search for intelligent and sustainable transportation solutions

 Charging stations, bicycle racks, better public transport services

 Fincantieri has installed charging stations for electric service cars and is considering the extension of such facilities for employees' electric cars, bikes and scooters.
 The number of bicycle racks has also been increased.
 Moreover, agreements have been made with local public transport companies to create additional bus routes.

-In Fincantieri and the Group's Italian subsidiaries, a digital corporate car-pooling service incentivizes the shared use of private cars for an alternative sustainable commute.
-Employees can connect with one another though the smartphone app and the system allows for the certification of energy and environmental savings resulting from the change in habits.
-It is also possible to certify home-to-work bicycle and walking trips with a reward system.
+In Fincantieri and the Group's Italian subsidiaries, a digital corporate car-pooling service - currently in stand-by - is available to incentivize the shared use of private cars as an alternative sustainable commute.
+Employees can connect with one another through a smartphone app, which is currently not operational.
+The system, once reactivated, will allow for the certification of energy and environmental savings resulting from the change in habits.
+It will also be possible to certify home-to-work bicycle and walking trips with a reward system.